 History of Kentucky Wine

 America’s commercial wine industry was born in Kentucky in 1798 when Swiss vine-dresser, Jean-Jacques (John James) Dufour, set out into the new nation to find suitable land for growing grapes.
 He arrived at the “Athens of the West” – Lexington – and made the acquaintance of Henry Clay.
 Backed with money from several prominent statesmen, including Clay, Dufour formed the Kentucky Vineyard Society and bought 600 acres of property on the banks of the Kentucky River, in what’s now Jessamine County.
-Dufour planted what he called the “First Vineyard” and, in 1803, bottles from his first vintage were sent to US president and well-known wine connoisseur, Thomas Jefferson.
+Dufour established “First Vineyard” and, in 1803, bottles from his first vintage were sent to US president and well-known wine connoisseur, Thomas Jefferson.

 Kentucky passed legislation in 1976 allowing wineries to operate, and tobacco settlement funds provided a number of Kentucky farmers the opportunity to once again explore grapes as a cash crop.
 The Commonwealth’s modern grape and wine industry has seen tremendous growth.
-Since 2000, the number of Kentucky wineries has matured from less than 10 to more than 75, and is still growing.
+Since 2000, the number of Kentucky wineries has matured from less than 10 to more than 65, and is still growing. .